hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 allocated because insufficient memory remains available on the node.
 It also helps keep benchmark results representative of production runs by ensuring that all jobs follow the same linear memory-per-core allocation.

+.. _sofia_job_gpu:

+GPU jobs
+********

+In the ``zen4_h200`` partition, Slurm jobs are allocated a fixed ratio of ``24`` CPU cores per GPU (1/8 of the CPU cores on a node).
+Job requests that do not follow this ratio will be rejected.

+This policy avoids situations where GPU credits are available but cannot be used because there are insufficient CPU credits.
+It also helps keep benchmark results representative of production runs by ensuring that all jobs use the same core-to-GPU ratio.

 .. _sofia_help: